rns-alberta/rns/README.txt

 (d) Call SetSpin() to get a star with the desired spin frequency (e) Call Surface() to return a collection of vectors defining physical quantities on the star's surface.

+7. For more details, read the RNS_Manual.pdf included in this github repository!